tedfytw1209/VLM/README.md

 1. Start the Gradio demo:
     ```bash
-    python gradio_m3.py  \
+    python gradio_m3.py
-        --modelpath /data/checkpoints/<8B-checkpoint-name> \
-        --convmode llama_3 \
-        --port 7860
     ```

-1. Adding your own expert model
+#### Adding your own expert model
 - This is still a work in progress.
 Please refer to the [README](m3/demo/experts/README.md) for more details.

 ## Contributing